Qwinn1/forktools/README.md

 # Qwinn's forktools

-Fifteen 100% local, 100% bash scripts to make fork maintenance and monitoring infinitely easier.
+Sixteen 100% local, 100% bash scripts to make fork maintenance and monitoring infinitely easier.
 Very useful even if you're only farming Chia.
-Includes a 100% local blockchain explorer that can provide full history of any wallet address, deeply detailed monitoring stats, automated service starting and stopping, automated config.yaml editing, fully scripted updating of any fork to the latest released version, all forktool output can now be logged to files, and most commands can now be run for a single fork or all of them at once.
+Includes a 100% local blockchain explorer that can provide full history of any wallet address, deeply detailed monitoring stats, automated service starting and stopping, automated config.yaml editing (including mass adding and/or deleting of plot directory lists), fully scripted updating of any fork to the latest released version, all forktool output can now be logged to files, and most commands can now be run for a single fork or all of them at once.
 Requires extremely little configuration (really only have to supply your plot directories for 'forkaddplotdirs' to work, and which services for which forks 'forkstart all' should start), but there are lots of optional configuration options available to fine tune other forktools to your taste.

 Fully tested and compatible under Ubuntu 20.04, MacOS X, and WSL2 installations under Windows.

 # The Short List Of Commands And What They Do

 - `fork`                \- Allows you to run any command for any fork from any directory, with some abbreviations for frequently used commands
 - `forklist`            \- Displays count and quick list of all running farmers and harvesters
 - `forkmon`             \- Displays detailed statistics for all running farmers and harvesters
 - `forkstart`           \- Start or restart fork services.
 Can start all of your fork services sequentially after some configuration.
 - `forkstop`            \- Stop all fork services for one fork or all forks running a harvester.
 - `forkexplore`         \- Provides transaction history for your target wallet address by default, but can explore any specified address
-- `forkaddplotdirs`  \- Uses a list you provide to add multiple plot directories to a fork, or all forks running a harvester at once
+- `forkaddplotdirs`     \- Uses a list you provide to add multiple plot directories to a fork, or all forks with a -blockchain directory
+- `forkremoveplotdirs`  \- Uses a list you provide to remove multiple plot directories from a fork, or all forks with a -blockchain directory
 - `forkupdate`          \- Updates your fork to a new version.
-Only parameters it needs are the forkname and optionally the version you want.
+Only parameters it needs are the forkname and optionally the branch/version you want.
 - `forklog`             \- Powerful and versatile debug.log parser
 - `forkfixconfig`       \- Allows you to quickly set your preferred settings in one or all fork's config.yamls.
 - `forkedit`            \- Simply opens up a fork's config.yaml in your preferred text editor (gedit by default)
 - `forkports`           \- Checks to make sure the ports used by each fork are only being used by that fork
 - `forktargets`         \- Displays a list of the target receive addresses for every fork running a farmer
 - `forknodes`           \- Prints a list of the peers you're connected to, in 'show -a' format for sharing with friends who can't connect
 - `forkbenchips`        \- Benchmarks your server's capacity for running a timelord

-# Changelog, Version 3.11:

-- Extensive improvements to forkupdate.
-The version grab works identically to git clone now, a ton more validation, and if either the git clone command fails or the user does not actively confirm that the update went well at the end of the process, the original -blockchain directory and config.yaml are restored.
-- No more hardcoded forks in the forkmon/forkexplore logic to grab the major-minor multiplier in the code.
-So if a fork wants to name their code directory 'chia' instead of their own forkname, this will be automatically detected now, and different versions of the same fork that handle it different ways can now both work simultaneously.

-# Changelog, Version 3.1:

-- `forkstart all` can now take a `-s #` switch, where # is the number of seconds to sleep in between starting each fork.
-Good for if it's been a while since you ran your forks and they'll need to resync, or for weaker CPUs that have trouble starting that many processes consecutively without a pause.
-- `forkmon` and `forkexplore` can now take a `-p` switch, which makes them report on hot wallet address instead of target address.
-Intended for folks who use cold wallets and NFT plots to quickly see if any pool rewards have gone to their hot wallets so they can transfer them to their cold wallets.
-- Flora has renamed their code directory and major-to-minor multiplier code to 'chia'.
-Added special handling to make forktools compatible to Flora 1.2.9+.
-- `forkupdate`:  if -b main or -b latest was explicitly specified, forkupdate would fail if those branches didn't exist.
-They are now validated prior to attempting to run forkupdate.
-- Install script for main will now make install script for testing executable, and vice versa.

-# Changelog, Version 3.01:

-- Lucky has properly renamed their processes in their latest version.
-This update just removes the special handling that was previously required.
-Update to latest version of lucky for it to be compatible with latest forktools versions.

-# Changelog, Version 3.0:
+# Changelog, Version 3.2:

-- full Mac OS X compatibility has been achieved.
-Thanks, SolarHash, for all the help with this!
-- all tools now have far more detailed online -help
-- all tools now print the datetime it was initiated as the first line of output.
-- all configuration files are now moved to and searched for in new forktools/ftconfigs directory.
-- all tools can now have their output logged to files created in the new forktools/ftlogs directory.
-Only forkmon output is logged by default.
-Edit ftconfigs/config.logging to enable logging for any other forktool.
-- there are now two install scripts.  `bash installft.sh` will update you to the latest code in the main branch. `bash installfttest.sh` will update you to the latest code in the testing branch.
-- forkconfig has been renamed to forkedit, to prevent confusion with forkfixconfig
-- forkexplore can now handle 0 or just 1 transaction found without errors
-- forkmon now handles Last Block and Effort% calculations much better when a block hasn't been won yet.
-Effort% will in that case be calculated from the date of the first successful harvest in the earliest log (so, assuming you haven't deleted logs, from when you started farming the fork).
-- forkmon has been optimized for faster performance
-- forkmon can now accept -f | --farmeronly or -h | --harvesteronly switches to skip the other section of forkmon's output.
-- forkaddplotdirs can now accept "all" instead of forkname as a parameter, which will add the drives specified in ftconfigs/config.forkaddplotdirs to every fork with an active harvester.
-Great for adding a brand new drive to all forks.
-- forkfixconfig can now accept "all" instead of forkname as a parameter, which will apply the settings specified in ftconfigs/config.forkfixconfig to every fork with an active harvester.
-Can also use "farmers" instead of forkname to only configure forks running a farmer, or "harvesters" instead to configure only forks running an active harvester but not an active farmer.
-- new tool forklist replaces the old forkcounth.
-Instead of just giving a count of running harvesters and nothing else, forklist gives both farmer and harvester counts including a single line list of which forks are running for each.
-I am finding this tool extremely handy and using it constantly.
-- new tool forkstop accepts switches, enabling it to replace forkstopa, forkstoph, forkstoptl and forkstopall.
-Run forkstop -help for details.
-- new tool forkstart accepts switches, enabling it to replace forkstartf, forkstartfnw, forkstarth, forkstartall and forkstarttl.
-Run forkstart -help for details.
-- new tool fork allows you to issue any command from any directory as if you were cd'd into the fork's -blockchain directory and activated.
-It allows for 3 3-letter abbreviations that effectively replace forkver, forksum, and forkwalletshow.
-Instead of those tools, you can now run 'fork chia ver', 'fork flax sum', and 'fork hddcoin wal', for example.
-And you can submit any other command you wish that can be run from the activated -blockchain directory, such as 'fork hddcoin show -a 132.123.213.321:4131'
-- new tool forkupdate updates a fork to the most recent tagged release from the fork's online repository (from the "latest" branch if the fork maintains one, from "main" if not) with a single command.
-Removes the existing blockchain directory and recreates it with git clone as a fresh installtion.
-Can optionally take a -b "tag" switch (to be applied to the git clone commmand).
-Note that forkupdate will backup and then remove the existing config.yaml so that 'fork init' during the update process will recreate a fresh config.yaml that includes any new parameters added by the development team.
-Target addresses and farmer peer will be transferred to the new config.yaml, and other settings will be configured via forkfixconfig (so your settings in config.forkfixconfig will be applied).
-- changes to some scripts to allow compatibility with shells that run fork processes (and thus change the format of process lists), like SCREEN
+- Extensive improvements to `forkports`.
+Now runs for every forkname-blockchain directory it can find, rather than only for running harvester processes.
+Now ignores conflicts with timelord port and timelord launcher port (because the vast majority of people don't run them) and introducer port and remote peer port usage (because neither conflicts with local ports).
+Forks with very long names (looking at you, LLC) will no longer show as conflicting with itself.
+- New tool `forkremoveplotdirs`.
+Identical to forkaddplotdirs except that it removes plot directories instead of adding them.
+Has its own config file that needs to be edited in order to use.
+- `forkaddplotdirs` and `forkfixconfig` (and the new `forkremoveplotdirs`) now support fork-specific config files.
+For example, if you have a different set of plot directories for chives, simply create `ftconfigs/config.forkaddplotdirs.chives`, and set the fork-specific plot directories in it.
+These fork-specific configs will be respected even when running with 'all' parameter and when run from within `forkupdate`.
+- Many irrelevant bash error messages, particularly in forkmon and forkexplore, that were generated during normal, expected operation will no longer be logged or visible to users.
+- If a newly installed fork is still below height 500, accurate ETW calculations aren't possible. forkmon will now show "Ht<500" under ETW and "N/A" under Effort in this circumstance.
+- If a newly installed fork has never had a successful harvest, forkmon will now show 'Never' under LastHarvest rather than the number of seconds since 1970.

 # INSTALLATION INSTRUCTIONS: